MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 ### Synopsis

-The easiest way to configure `azd` for the first time is to run `azd init`.
-To configure `azd` anytime afterwards, you'll use `azd config`.
+The easiest way to configure `azd` for the first time is to run [`azd init`](#azd-init).
+The subscription and location you select will be stored in the `config.json` file located in the config directory.
+To configure `azd` anytime afterwards, you'll use [`azd config set`](#azd-config-set).

-The subscription and location you select will be stored in the config.json file located in the config directory and created upon `azd init` or `azd up`.
 The default value of the config directory is:
 - `$HOME/.azd` on Linux and macOS
 - `%USERPROFILE%\.azd` on Windows